AI Product Photography Prompts

 Flat-lay (top-down)

 Overhead arrangement with props.
-Mood boards, category pages, Pinterest, social feeds.
+Mood boards, category pages, Pinterest, and social feeds.

 Macro detail